DSpace-Labs/DSpace7RestTutorial/exercise1.md

 #### 2f.
 Expand an embedded collection resource
 Expand a collection in the embedded resources section of the HAL Browser to look at its data.
-- What is its title?
+- What is its name?

 ### 3. Items